bskari/pi-rc/README.md

 where frequency is the radio control frequency of the RC car.
 Most toy-grade RC cars run in the 27 or 49 MHz band, which should be printed on the car.
-Most cars run in a specific frequency in the 27 or 49 MHz band, such as 27.255; if you don't know the car's exact frequency, the program will incrementally search all of them.
-Once the program sees the car move, it will save the image of the car moving with a file named with the format `frequency-microseconds-syncBurstLength-syncBurstCount-signalCount.png`.
+Most cars run in a specific frequency in the 27 or 49 MHz band, such as 27.255; if you don't know the car's exact frequency, the program will incrementally search all of them if you specify 27 or 49.
+Once the program sees the car move, it will save the image of the car moving with a file named with the parameters of the command that it just broadcast.

 Now that you have the basic command structure, you can search for the specific commands to make it drive.
 Run

-    python control.py -f [frequency] -s [Pi IP address] -u [microseconds]
+    python control.py -f [frequency] -s [Pi IP address]

-The program will prompt you for the synchronization burst length and synchronization burst count, and then ask you repeatedly to enter different signal bursts.
+The program will prompt you for the values found from the search, and then ask you repeatedly to enter different signal bursts.
 Try entering values from 1-100 and see how the car reacts.
 Certain values should make the car drive some combination of forward/reverse + left/right.

 Once you have all of the signals, you can save the information in a JSON file.
 See `control-specs/pro-dirt.json` for an example.
 Now you should be able to run